 Your faculty mentor will be most helpful for discussing issues about career plans, such as jobs and graduate schools, and how course choices or minors fit into your plans.
 Keep in mind that you can make an appointment to see any faculty member, if you think that person might be helpful.
 Faculty areas of expertise are shown on the HPA Faculty website - http://www.hhdev.psu.edu/hpa/directory/BioList.aspx.

 The department adviser, Caroline Condon-Lewis, on the other hand, should be consulted for questions about transfer credits, course drop/add, course substitutions, graduation requirements, and other academic advising tasks.
 While the department adviser has primary responsibility for these issues, your faculty mentor may be consulted as well.

 How to schedule an advising meeting

-Please call the department office at 814-863-2900 to schedule a meeting with Caroline Condon-Lewis, HPA department academic adviser.
+Click here to schedule a meeting with Caroline Condon-Lewis, HPA department academic adviser.
 Meetings are recommended for students exploring HPA as a major or minor.
 They are also recommended for students who want assistance planning the next semester’s schedule.
 The department adviser’s office is in 604 Ford Building.

 There are several opportunities for Walk-In Advising.
 Caroline Condon-Lewis will have Walk-In Hours in 604 Ford the first week of each semester.
 These should be reserved for students with scheduling questions related to that semester.
-In addition, designated faculty advisers will be available for Walk-in Advising in 604 Ford during the semester on Wednesdays from 1:00 to 2:30 and on Thursdays from 12:30 to 2:00.
-These times should be used by students who may be struggling academically or who would like to begin a conversation about graduate school, internships, or other issues not related to academic planning.